openae-io/openae-io/standards/index.md

 # Open Standards

-The **OpenAE standards** are open, freely accessible standards aimed at promoting consistency, transparency, and collaboration within the Acoustic Emission field.
+The **OpenAE standards** are open and community-driven standards for acoustic emission signal processing.
-They enable researchers, engineers, and developers to advance the field by adopting standardized, reproducible methods.
+They promote consistency, transparency, and collaboration, helping researchers, engineers, and developers advance the field with standardized, reproducible methods.

-Hosted on GitHub at https://github.com/openae-io, the OpenAE standards foster transparent, community-driven development.
+Currently, OpenAE focuses on defining [feature extraction algorithms](./features/) for data-driven applications.

+## Collaboration

-Anyone can contribute by reporting issues, proposing changes and submitting pull requests.
-GitHub's version control system ensures that changes are properly tracked.
+The OpenAE standards are developed transparently on [GitHub](https://github.com/openae-io), where anyone can contribute by reporting issues, proposing changes, and submitting pull requests.
+GitHub’s version control ensures proper tracking of all modifications.

-The current primary focus of the OpenAE is the definition of [feature extraction algorithms](./features/) tailored for data-driven applications.